tamwaiban/CRA-Inpainting/README.md

 ```
 python3 train.py --__gen_masks__ true --__mask_type__ free_form
 ```
+NOTE: There is currently a bug where the generated masks are non-unique and only change in between runs.
+Looks trivial to fix, just a warning for now.

 ### Inference
 This repository uses Tensorflow checkpoints, meaning to load the model